Ravina172/Netflix_TV_Shows-Movies_data_analysis/README.md

   - type – Movie or TV Show
   - country – Country of availability
   - date_added – When it was added to the platform
+  -  listed_in - Genre
-  - release_year, duration, listed_in, description
+  - release_year, duration, description

 ## Tools & Skills Used
 - SQL